Religion in space: Catholicism

 In May 2011, Pope Benedict XVI of the Catholic Church talked to the crew of the Space Shuttle Endeavour while it was in Earth orbit.

-Russian Orthodoxy
+Russian Orthodox

+In Russia, spaceflight crews are blessed by Russian Orthodox priests before launch, and their Soyuz rockets are also blessed on the launch pad.
+Cosmonaut Aleksandr Viktorenko initiated the crew blessing tradition when he requested one for the launch of Soyuz TM-20 in 1994.

 Russian Orthodox Christmas was celebrated on the International Space Station, on January 7, 2011.
 Cosmonauts had the day off, but one of the other crew posted on Twitter, "Merry Christmas to all Russia."
 The whole crew also celebrated on December 25, two weeks prior.

-Cosmonauts sometimes at the request of Russian Orthodox church carry religious icons to space which upon return back to Earth are not sold but distributed to churches.
+Cosmonauts sometimes at the request of Russian Orthodox church carry religious icons to space, which upon return to Earth are distributed to churches.